jnatten/mrt/README.md

                                terminal before every command has been executed.
     -h, --help                 Prints help information
     -l, --list-tags            List all specified +tag's and paths that are tagged...
+    -P, --panic-on-nonzero     Makes mrt quit if it encounters a non-zero exit code.
     -p, --parallel             Execute at each tagged path in parallel This stores output until all executions are finished and then prints them in sequence, unless --continuous-output specified.